sahilhasan/ElectMeCanada/README.md

 -out.txt: Post-parsing data used in site  <br />

 # Latest Version/See also
-Lyse is our more general form data parser and organizer.
+Lyze is our more general form data parser and organizer.